tjmahr/tjmahr.github.io/_posts/2023-07-03-bayesian-ordering-constraint.md

     different comparisons / hypotheses
 ```

+(Isn't that an eye-popping graphic?)

 The toolbox of contrast coding schemes is deep but also confusing.
 Whenever I step away from R's default contrast coding, I usually have
-these pages open to help me: [this tutorial][ucla-cc], Lisa
+these pages open to help me: [some tutorial on a UCLA
+page][ucla-cc], Lisa DeBruine's [comparison
-DeBruine's [comparison article][debruine-cc], and the menu of
-[contrast schemes in
+article][debruine-cc], and the menu of [contrast schemes in
 emmeans](https://rdrr.io/pkg/emmeans/man/emmc-functions.html).
 So, let's
-start with R's default contrast coding scheme.
+review the basics by looking at R's default contrast coding scheme.

 ## The default: dummy coding